 I get asked this question quite frequently–usually by customers who want to continue using their existing on-premises antispam or antimalware gateway or want to attempt to implement a defense-in-depth strategy.

 The graph and intelligence behind Exchange Online Protection (EOP) processes at least half a trillion (500,000,000,000) messages a month–the AI behind it is continually monitoring and learning what is spam and what is not.
-Despite that, some customers still want to use additional protections.
+Some customers, however, still want to use additional layers.

 I put together a blog here that outlines some of our best practices.
 In this post, I’m going to go a little bit more into things that don’t work (or work as well) when EOP is not your MX record if you’re an Office 365 or Exchange Online customer.

 - Things that don’t work (or don’t work as well)

 - What you can do to improve your experience if you insist on doing this